top of page

 As I sit here in Pisa Airport after a wonderful break away with the family, I look in despair as my departure time gets more and more delayed.

-Looking at the full page of departures for today, I notice a lot of them departed late, I also noticed they got later as the day progressed.
+Looking at the full page of departures for today, I notice many departed late.
+I also noticed they got later as the day progressed.
 It raises that question oft noted that every delay has a further knock-in effect for subsequent flights in the day.

 Let's test that hypothesis!